 What Farm Animals should you buy?

-Over the next several weeks, I will be writing a series about keeping different animals on the farm.
-The beginner’s guide to animals on the farm answers the questions: What is the purpose, cost, advantages, disadvantages, and special considerations of keeping each animal?
-Animals that will be evaluated include geese, chickens, turkeys, guineas, beef cattle, dairy cows, pigs, donkeys, goats, sheep, farm cats and dogs.
+You have come to the right place.
+I have written a series of articles about keeping different animals on the farm.
+The beginner’s guide to animals on the farm answers the questions: What is the purpose, cost, advantages, disadvantages, and special considerations including temperament and behavior of each animal?

 BE SURE TO PIN FOR LATER